-The clinical, well-regulated and detached character of a hospital contradicts the personal experience of the individual, both as patient and as doctor, as well as visitor.
+The sterile, well-organised character of a hospital contradicts the personal experience of the individual, both as a patient and as a doctor, as well as a visitor.

-Through evening and night recordings an extraordinary aesthetics revealed itself.
-The photographs explore an abstract language where graphic compositions capture the spatial dynamic, the rhythmic character of the machinery, the intervals and the strict structure and order of the equipment.
+The photographs explore an abstract language where graphic compositions capture the spatial dynamics, the rhythmic character of the machinery and the strict structure and order of the equipment.

-A clinical portrait that unveils its hidden layers bearing in mind that hope, life and mortality is the force of its operation.
+A clinical portrait unveils its hidden layers of hope, life and mortality.